DEGENERATED DISCS AND KNEE PAIN REDUCE QUALITY OF LIFE;

 the most significant issues for patients having a poorer

 quality of life.
-(1) Another study links the disc height of the L1/L2,
+(1) Another report links the disc height of the L1/L2,

 L2/L3, and L3/L4 to knee pain with L2/L3 being the most strongly related.